Discover all the tax services we offer

 Before beginning the process of completing Form 1040, you will want to gather all relevant documents.

 Once you have the right documents, it’s time to start on Form 1040 itself.
-The form itself provides instructions to help clarify what information you should add.
+Look at the example below.

 Form 1040 is a notoriously complicated tax form, and even a minor mistake could have major implications for your tax bill—especially as an expat.
 We recommend always consulting a qualified expat tax professional rather than attempting to complete and file this form on your own.